core-wg/transport-indication/draft-ietf-core-transport-indication.md

   It is optional to provide and optional to process, but can help speed up the establishment of a security context.

+* `oauth-hints`: This is a new parameter defined in this document, describing how ACE-OAuth {{?RFC9200}} can be used with this service.

+  Its value is a CBOR map containing AS Request Creation Hints as described in {{Section 5.3 of RFC9200}}.
+  While an empty map can be useful (hinting that the client should use its configured ACE-OAuth setup), typical useful keys are
+  1 (AS, indicating the URI of the Authorization Server), 5 (audience, indicating the name under which the service is known to the Authorization Server), and 9 (scope, when discovering a particular service rather than just getting transport information for a host).
+  That data is using the same shape the server might use when responding to an attempt at an unencrypted connection, and can not only speed up the discovery of the right AS, but can also protect that information (eg. when DNSSEC is used), and avoids the need for an unprotected first request.

+  It is up to the application to define requirements for the use of such data.
+  For example,
+  it may require that the audience matches the requested host name, or may require that the scope matches the kind of service being discovered.

+  When expressed in text format, e.g. in DNS zone files, the CBOR diagnostic notation {{?I-D.ietf-cbor-edn-literals}} can be used.

 ### Examples of using name resolution discovery and parameters

 #### Generic client discovering transport options